tardate/LittleArduinoProjects/Electronics101/555Timer/ContinuityTester/README.md

 ## Tester in a Bottle

-I dediced to squeeze a freeform version of the circuit into an old solder tube..
+I decided to squeeze a freeform version of the circuit into an old solder tube..

 ![assembly_1](./assets/assembly_1.jpg?raw=true)